-Coca-Cola (KO) vs. Pepsi (PEP) Stock.
 Paying a dividend, and raising it over time, is a commitment to paying out capital to shareholders through the economic cycle.
 Therefore, it is usually much easier to raise the dividend during periods of economic expansion than during a recession.
+Some companies, like Coca-Cola (KO) vs. Pepsi (PEP) stock have characteristics that let them do this.

 Companies in the consumer staples sector are often in the envious position of increasing their dividends as these names sell items that consumers seek out throughout all phases of the economic cycle.